black-techie/Eric/README.md

 ## Installation
 Make sure you have node, npm and expo-cli installed in your computer <br />
-Open cmd and navigate to folder Directory then
+Open cmd and navigate to App root directory then

 ``` $ npm install ```
 npm will install all the packages